Yuyuko-sama/dw-guide/README.md

 in /8 or /proxy chat, not in whisper chat anymore

-type dw, !dw or /dw to enable(default) or disable this module
+type dw or !dw to enable(default) or disable this module

-type dw.party, !dw.party or /dw.party to switch the call out message to yourself only(default) or party.
+type dw.party or !dw.party to switch the call out message to yourself only(default) or party.